PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Software design and structure

 \subsection{Perturbations}

-Solver-agnostic perturbations are a major challenge in the development of simulation software because the re-initialization procedure can be different depending on both the solver and whether the perturbation introduces a change in the algebraic versus the dynamic portions of the model. \texttt{PSID.jl} simplifies the implementation of perturbations (e.g., line faults and step changes) through the use of callbacks to the integrator.
+Perturbations constitute a significant challenge in developing simulation software because the re-initialization procedure can differ depending on the solver.
+The re-initialization algorithm is different depending on whether the perturbation introduces a change in algebraic or dynamic portions of the model. \texttt{PSID.jl} simplifies the implementation of perturbations (e.g., line faults and step changes) through integrator-agnostic callbacks that considers the appropriate re-initialization technique and avoids the introduction of discontinuities.

-Callbacks enable controlling the solution flow and intermediate initializations without requiring simulation re-starts and other heuristics typically used in power systems dynamic modeling. \texttt{PSID.jl} includes built-in features to manipulate perturbation objects that internally define the solver callbacks.
-Modelers can extend the perturbation library by defining custom callback structures which allows further flexibility in the type of modeling.
+Callbacks enable controlling the solution flow and intermediate initialization without requiring simulation re-starts and other heuristics typically used in power systems dynamic modeling, streamlining the simulation workflow.
+Each callback defines a function (i.e., the ``affect") that is executed when the simulation reaches a particular condition (e.g, $t = 1.0 $).

+Supplement Information Fig. 2 shows the implementation of an impedance multiplication perturbation using integrator-independent callbacks.
+Modelers can extend the perturbation library by defining custom callback structures, which allows further flexibility in the type of modeling required, spanning from faults to trigger events.